raks0009/AOFM/SamaTulyata/README.md

 For Running all exmaples use the command "./RunThesisExamples.sh" If "SYNTAX ERROR" comes, please dont worry and go ahead.

 For measuring time you can use get_cpu_time(), gettimeofday() and settimeofday().
-Three provisions are available in the tool.
-In thesis our time measurement is carriedout get_cpu_time().
+All three provisions are available in the tool.
+In the thesis our time measurement is carried out using get_cpu_time().

 The older version is also available in https://cse.iitkgp.ac.in/~chitta/pubs/rep/thesisBench.zip